Urbanization in Africa: Central Africa

 In the central African equatorial region cities could be found in what is today Congo, DR Congo, Angola, Zambia, Rwanda and Burundi.
 In what is now DR Congo, Musumba was the capital city of Lunda.
 In the Mangbetu Kingdom districts changed their structure to fit the need of the kingdom.
-There is evidence of equal dispersion of villages of equal sizes transforming into larger clumped villages in times of war or when trade route were diverted through the village and then reverted back when those times have passed back to equally dispersed villages of equal sizes.
+There is evidence of equal dispersion of villages of equal sizes transforming into larger clumped villages in times of war or when trade route were diverted through the village and then reverted when those times have passed back to equally dispersed villages of equal sizes.